-- You have a list of members of your organization / followers / Facebook fans which, you think, will do.
+- You have a list of members of your organization, followers, Facebook fans which, you think, will do.
 This is not a legal mailing list either.
-You can use it only if you have received permission to send them emails.
+You can only use it if you have received permission to send them emails.

 Verify email addresses on your mailing list

-Upload a list of email addresses from your computer or import your list directly from cloud services like Google Drive or Evernote.
+Email validators can help you maintain a clean mailing list.
+Ideally, you should run your list through such services to validate whether the email addresses on your list belong to a real person.
+All of the validators function in the same way — you upload a list of email addresses from your computer or import your list directly from cloud services like Google Drive or Evernote.
 After your list is completely validated, you can download your report as a CSV or XLS file.

 - Deliverable.
 This status means that recipients’ emails are valid.